GitCat-web/GitCat-web.github.io/index.md

 ## About Me

-A student in high school doing a final project for a computer programming class.
+High School student learning python in a computer programming class.

 ## About My Project